skillrepos/k8s-dev-v2/codespace-labs.md

 **Purpose: In this lab, we'll explore some of the simple ways we can work with services and ports**

-1. Our app is now running as we can saw at the end of lab 1.
+1. Our app should now be running per the changes made in lab 1.
 Let's take a look at the services that we have.

 ```
 k get svc